Cxemcast 039 – Buttechno

 Recently you have performed at CTM Festival in Berlin.
 Tell us about your impressions.

-Who would you highlight from Russian scene?
+Whom would you highlight from Russian scene?

-Do you often play abroad?
+Do you play abroad often?

 I did last year.

-Could you share your latest discovery with us.
+Could you share your latest discovery with us?

 Interviewed by Bohdan Konakov.